 The Company encourages continuous professional development for the benefit of the Directors.
 Directors are also updated with any policy issues, administrative changes and new regulatory developments as appropriate.
 The Company had made available resources for Directors to receive knowledge in any area of interest.

 Dato' Zainal Abidin Bin Putih

-Chairman, Independent Director 72 Male, Malaysian
+Chairman, Independent Director 73 Male, Malaysian

+Date of First Appointment:

-Date of First Appointment:7 March 2017Date of Re-appointment in the financial year:Not applicableDate of Resignation:Not applicable
+Date of Re-appointment in the financial year: Date of Resignation: 7 March 2017 Not applicable Not applicable